tuarua/Swift-IOS-ANE/README.md

 ----------

 ### How to use
-######  The methods exposed by FlashRuntimeExtensions.swift are very similar to the Java API for Air Native Extensions.
+######  The methods exposed by FlashRuntimeExtensions.swift are similar to the FreSharp API for Air Native Extensions.

 Example - Convert a FREObject into a String, and String into FREObject